About State Voices

 State Voices is presently positioned to offer support and solutions in three core areas: Capacity Building – Table infrastructure; e.g. leadership development – expanding the skill base of local leaders from impacted communities to build their power base and achieve their objectives; and, resource development; Data & Technology – upgraded design of tools and programs to meet the needs of 21st-century organizing; Strengthening Democracy – Civic Access, Civic Engagement and Civic Representation – defending and expanding voting rights; coordinating voter registration, turnout, and voter protection, and fighting for full representation through census and redistricting.

 Who We Are

 State Voices is a national network of permanent, nonpartisan, state-based coalitions, or Tables, working year-round to create a more accessible, inclusive, and representative democracy.
 At the helm is Alexis Anderson-Reed, a rising leader in the social justice movement, whose career has been dedicated to community organizing, coalition building, public policy, and strategic planning in the context of racial equity and the politics of power and privilege.

 State Voices seeks highly motivated college students or recently graduated students for a 10-week internship.
 Interns will work with and report to staff in State Voices’ Washington, DC office, focusing on a variety of projects that support the organization’s programs.
 Through this work, interns will gain a better understanding of the national civic engagement landscape, learn new skills and technology, and work closely with the State Voices Strategic Partnerships and State Capacity Building departments.

 Interns will assist with the following projects:

-- Build out materials and resources in the Resource Library for the State Voices network
+- Build out materials in the Resource Library for the State Voices network.

 The ideal candidate for this position will possess many, if not all, of the following qualifications:

-- A good sense of humor a plus
+- A good sense of humor is a plus.

 Compensation: This is a paid internship.